 Palamos and St. Joan

-The structure of Palamos is based on the historic city centre, the area of industrial expansion, the town of Sant Joan, the coast and the surrounding houses.
+The structure of Palamos is based on the historic city center, the area of industrial expansion, the town of Sant Joan, the coast, and the surrounding houses.
 The old town has its origins in the settlement built within the walls where the inhabitants lived, fearing attacks by land and sea, whether by pirates or military disputes.